 The 3 articles in English are a, an and the.
 The learner has to decide noun-by-noun which one of the articles to use*.
 In fact, there are 4 choices to make, because sometimes no article is necessary.
-Native-speakers, of course, use the articles correctly without thinking.
+Native-speakers, of course, use the articles correctly without thinking in everyday spoken langauge.
 English learners, on the other hand, need to have some guidelines for making the right choice - particularly those learners whose own language does not have articles, such as Japanese or Korean.
 The guidelines that follow here should help ESL students to a basic understanding of English article use.

-The most important first step in choosing the correct article is to categorize the noun as count or uncount**:
+The most important first step in choosing the correct article is to categorize the noun as count or uncount in its context**:

 - A count noun is a noun that can have a number in front of it: 1 teacher, 3 books, 76 trombones, 1,000,000 people.